 The next morning the scouts that actually burned the flag and their leader will gather the ashes to be burned.

-This could be included as the last step in the ceremony if the wanted all of those in attendance to participate.
+This could be included as the last step in the ceremony if they wanted all of those in attendance to participate.

 A hole is dug, the dirt placed carefully beside it and the ashes are placed into the hole by handfuls.
 Fill the hole back up with dirt, a market can be placed.

-At the beginning of the ceremony the speaker should say who the flag grommets will be given to.
-They are a form of good luck can be carried or worn around the neck of the person who receives one.
+At the beginning of the ceremony, the speaker should say who the flag grommets will be given to.
+They are a form of good luck that can be carried or worn around the neck of the person who receives one.